instantOS/instantos.github.io/faq.md

 ## How do I install instantOS software on a regular Arch

 The instantOS tools are on the [AUR](https://aur.archlinux.org/).
+If not, you can add the custom repo, e.g. by running [repo.sh](https://raw.githubusercontent.com/instantOS/instantOS/master/repo.sh).
-You can use your regular package manager to install them.
+Use your regular package manager to install any instant packages you like.
 In case you wondered, the corresponding PKGBUILD have their own [repository](https://github.com/instantOS/extra).
+This works on most Archlinux variants, too.

 ## How do I build an instantOS component from the source repos